 Another option when creating a filter is by manually inputting display names and values.
 The filter will display the name as the option but will input the value into the query itself.

 The final option is that the filter can allow for any manually entered input with characters A-Z, a-z, or 0-9.
-Decimals and negative numbers are supported.
+Decimals, single hyphens, and negative numbers are supported.

 The manual filter type will allow the user to enter a single or multiple values.
 To enter multiple values, each value must be typed in independently with return/enter pressed in between each unique value.
 When multiple values are entered, they will be returned as a comma separated list in the SQL reference.

 Note: Periscope prevents SQL injections by sanitizing the filter value.
-As a result, the manually entered filters will not return special characters and will convert all values to string.
+As a result, the manually entered filters will not return special characters aside from single hyphens, negative signs, and decimals, and will convert all values to string.